cassiozen/mithryn-ttrpg/combat.md

 To attack, choose a target and roll the number of dice listed in your weapon’s Damage entry.
 Dice are not summed up - each die is accounted for separately.
 Each die that equals or exceeds the target’s Defense score score deals 1 hit.

-### Auto hit

-Any die that rolled its maximum number (a 12 for a d12, for example) is always a hit (regardless of the target’s Defense).

 ### Double attacks

 If the player wants to use both their actions to perform two attacks, the second attack is considered “rushed”: